 And while these older inmates present higher medical needs, and therefore cost, many of their conditions are largely preventable.
 A 2011-2012 study of medical problems of state and federal prisoners and jail inmates showed that in 2012, nearly a quarter (24 percent) of both prisoners and jail inmates reported ever having multiple chronic conditions.
-About 7 percent of prisoners and 4 percent of jail inmates reported high blood pressure and diabetes—two chronic conditions which are highly preventable through lifestyle measures, and which are risk factors for cardiovascular disease (Maruschak 2016).
+About 7 percent of prisoners and 4 percent of jail inmates reported high blood pressure and diabetes—two chronic conditions which are highly preventable through lifestyle measures, and which are risk factors for cardiovascular disease (Maruschak, 2016).

 Research suggests that yoga benefits many of the medical conditions exhibited by inmates.
 For example, a study outside the prison setting presented findings on the effects of yoga on hypertension shows that yoga effectively reduces blood pressure.
-Thirty-four hypertensive patients were assigned to 6 weeks’ treatment by yoga meditation relaxation methods with biofeedback twice a week, and showed a significant reduction in blood pressure (from 168/100 to 141/84 mm Hg) (Patel & North1979).
-Further studies on the effects of yoga on diabetes have shown that yoga practice provoke improvements in weight, blood pressure, insulin, triglycerides and exercise self-efficacy.
+Thirty-four hypertensive patients were assigned to 6 weeks’ treatment by yoga meditation relaxation methods with biofeedback twice a week, and showed a significant reduction in blood pressure (from 168/100 to 141/84 mm Hg) (Patel & North, 1979).
+Further studies on the effects of yoga on diabetes have shown that yoga practices provoke improvements in weight, blood pressure, insulin, triglycerides and exercise self-efficacy.
 The indication is that a yoga program would be a possible risk reduction option for adults at high risk for type 2 diabetes.
-In addition, a study of a 3-month yoga program yields that yoga holds promise as an approach to reducing cardiometabolic risk factors and increasing exercise self-efficacy for this group (Yang et al. 2011).
+In addition, a study of a 3-month yoga program yields that yoga holds promise as an approach to reducing cardiometabolic risk factors and increasing exercise self-efficacy for this group (Yang et al., 2011).

 Also outside the prison setting, research conducted through the Benson-Henry Institute for Mind Body Medicine at Massachusetts General Hospital, part of Harvard Medical School, examined the effects of a mind-body relaxation program that included yoga poses, meditation, positive psychology, and mindfulness training.
 The study followed 4,452 patients who participated in the program and practiced at home (and 12,149 control group with no practice for a median of 4.2 years.
 Through examination of all “billable encounters” in the health care system, they found that total utilization of health care services over the period of the study decreased by 43 percent, clinical encounters decreased by 41.9 percent, imaging by 50.3 percent, lab encounters by 43.5 percent, and procedures by 21.4 percent.
 Costly emergency room visits decreased from 3.6 to 1.7 per person per year.
 Program participants also substantially reduced utilization relative to the control group by 24.7 percent across all site categories and 25.3 percent across all clinical categories.
-In concluding, the authors wrote, "the cost savings from reduced emergency room visits alone in the treatment group relative to the control group, is on the order of $2360/patient/year” (McCall, 201l Stahl et al. 2015).
+In concluding, the authors wrote, "the cost savings from reduced emergency room visits alone in the treatment group relative to the control group, is on the order of $2360/patient/year” (McCall, 201l Stahl et al. 2015;).

 Since studies on health care costs conducted inside the prison setting are presently unavailable, data from outside the prison setting provides important insight.
-These health care cost savings calculated outside the prison setting can then be used to estimate potential prison costs savingsApplied to the prison setting, Stahl et al.2015 indicate a possible decrease in health care spending per prisoner of up to 43 percent.
+These health care cost savings calculated outside the prison setting can then be used to estimate potential prison costs savings.
+Applied to the prison setting, Stahl et al. (2015) indicate a possible decrease in health care spending per prisoner of up to 43 percent.

 Cost Effectiveness of Mindfulness Interventions